What Is The Giraffe Razor Extension Handle?

 - The ability to adjust handle length.
 15 3/16″ inches to 20 3/16″ inches, in one-inch increments.

 - Comfortable grip.

 - For a back shaver, you’re limited to the size of the razor you’re using.
-As the back is a big body part, and it might not be the most efficient method of shaving your back.
-But as a leg shaver this just great.
-Just compared to other larger width razors from other back shavers, as some dedicated back shavers have 4 to 5 inches in width.
+As the back is a big body part, it might not be the most efficient method of shaving your back.
+But as a leg shaver, this is just great.
+Just compared to other larger-width razors from other back shavers, as some dedicated back shavers have 4 to 5 inches in width.